 Science

-Gardening provides a fantastic introduction into the world of natural science.
-From planting a seed to watching seedlings grow and mature, flower formation, fruit formation, insect and plant life cycles, and the importance of sunlight and water; these are all the beginnings of botany, biology and chemistry!
+Gardening provides a fantastic introduction to the world of natural science.
+From planting a seed to watching seedlings grow and mature, flower formation, fruit formation, insect and plant life cycles, and the importance of sunlight and water; are all the beginnings of botany, biology, and chemistry!

 Health